Cometecomete/FOMC-minutes-analysis-and-interest-rate-prediction/README.md

 We then turn to some industry level data such as REIT index from 1977 to 2018, the result is even much better.

+### What is the FOMC minutes and why is it important for interest rate prediction?

+* Over time, the Fed has substantially increased its level of transparency thereby aiming at making monetary policy more effective.
+* The release of the minutes can have a sizable impact on Treasury bond yields.
+The impacts are largest when the tone of the minutes differs from the tone of the statement.
+This presumably leads markets to change their expectations of future monetary policy.
+* The Fed is a highly predictable central bank and its communications have helped markets to anticipate future policy rate changes.
+The policy decision and communications by which the Fed or its officials explain monetary policy may have an impact on the market assessment of the future monetary policy course.

 ### Scraping the FOMC website

 We first use request and bs4 to download pdf version minutes from different links presented in the FOMC websites.